 But what if it's too late for preventive integrated pest management measures?
 If your garden is already being damaged by voles, you need to consider vole eradication.
-Voles can be removed humanely from a yard by using Havahart live-traps, exterminated by using mouse traps or poisons, or driven away with vole repellents.
+Voles can be removed humanely from a yard by using Havahart live-traps

 If you select extermination, you must then decide between poison baits (rodenticides) and traps.
 Zinc phosphide-based products such as ZP Gopher Bait are commonly used home rodenticides for vole control.
 The best-known brand name in the poison bait industry, Rodex, which is Warfarin-based.
 Warfarin is a blood anticoagulant, causing internal bleeding and hemorrhaging leading to death.